git ready

 no changes added to commit (use "git add" and/or "git commit -a")

-So if we commit the work now then turn the flag off, we can see that Git didn’t lose the original changes to the README.
-From there, you could now add them into a new commit, or revert back to the latest copy.
+Now, committing the work and then turning off the flag shows that Git retained the original changes to README.
+You can proceed to add them to a new commit or revert to the latest copy.

 $ git update-index --no-assume-unchanged README.textile